 Do you want to have a little fun with the English language?
 Check out these fun palindrome words.

-In English, several words are spelled the same, backward and forwards.
+In English, several words are spelled the same, backward and forward.
 These fun little words are called palindromes.
 Though palindrome words don’t impact English grammar, they are pretty fun to play around with.
 If you use them well, you can even make complete sentences that are palindromes.
-So have some fun with your English writing, and study these common palindromes.

 What Are Palindrome Words?

 The word palindrome comes from the Greek word palindromes, which means “running back again.”
-The word further breaks down into “palin,” which means back, again, and dramein, which means running.
+The word further breaks down into “palin”, which means back, again, and dramein, which means running.
 This origin makes sense since these words read the same backward and forward.
 Regardless of where the word came from, if you find a word that has the same spelling from front to back and vice versa.

 Palindrome Words List